nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

 The timeouts are expressed in milliseconds.

-You can read more about these parameters on the AWS&nbsp;[ClientConfiguration](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/ClientConfiguration.html)&nbsp;documentation page.
+You can read more about these parameters on the AWS [ClientConfiguration](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/ClientConfiguration.html) documentation page.

 ### Checking Your Configuration